krachzack/nightcall/README.md

 `NIGHTCALL_SOURCE_URL` to something VLC can play.

 ## Running
 Everything set up?
-Run `./nightcall.sh` on both devices to set up everything and start streaming.
-This will take a while on the first run, since pulseaudio, VLC and NTP have to be installed first, unless you already did so.
+First, run `./pulseaudio.sh` on both devices to set up everything for streaming.
+This will take a while on the first run, since pulseaudio and NTP have to be installed first, unless you already did so.
 Apart from installing the necessary packages, this will set the local pulseaudio cookie to the cookie of `NIGHTCALL_SINK_HOSTNAME` over scp, requiring you to login on the remote machine via SSH.

-Run `nightcall.sh` to set up pulseaudio, vlc
+When both devices are done, you can use the other end as a pulse audio server to play some sound remotely in applications that support pulseaudio.

+For example, to play `audio.wav` with VLC on the other end, run:

+    PULSE_SERVER=$NIGHTCALL_SINK_HOSTNAME cvlc audio.wav

+You probably just want to hear the microphone on this end on the speakers on the other end.
+In this case, just run `./nightcall.sh` and enjoy.
+It will stream `NIGHTCALL_SOURCE_URL` to the other end at `NIGHTCALL_SINK_HOSTNAME`.